Anzio and The Devil’s Brigade – Fact or Fiction?

-This is the seventh post reporting on a just completed tour of Canadian battle sites in Italy with LiberationTours and their excellent team of historian Mark Zuehlke, re-enactor and raconteur extraordinaire Phil Craig and just plain John Cannon, the best trip organizer you’ll ever travel with.
+This is the seventh post reporting on a tour of Canadian battle sites in Italy with LiberationTours and their excellent team of historian Mark Zuehlke, interpretive guide and raconteur extraordinaire Phil Craig and just plain John Cannon, the best trip organizer you’ll ever travel with.
 We have just finished touring the sites in Sicily, the last post ending at Agira Canadian War Cemetery, where 484 Canadian men are buried.
 The next morning we hopped on a short flight from Catania to Rome and headed south to the now sleepy little harbour port of Anzio.
 This post will describe the role that Canadians played in the drawn out affair that was the Allied landing that got bogged down for months thanks to the timidity of one man.
 Although for reasons that will follow, a number of people on our tour are quite knowledgable about the Canadians at Anzio, I must confess that until today, I was not one of them.
 That is not to say I did not know about Anzio, but it was from a combination of reading historical accounts and, more honestly, two Hollywood movies.

 Anzio – The Hollywood Version

 WW II resulted in some of the greatest war movies ever made.
 Think no further than The Longest Day, The Bridge on the River Kwai or The Great Escape.
 By the mid 1960’s, epic movies like these were being replaced by movies that featured specialized groups doing heroic, if implausible deeds.
 Think of The Dirty Dozen or Von Ryan’s Express.
 1968 saw the release of two movies about Anzio, which fit into each of the two categories above.
 Neither was a critical or commercial success at the time, but I do remember watching both and that’s where my initial impressions of the Anzio landings were formed.